 You will also be using an additional educational website that is designed and maintained by the instructor (my personal website) exclusively created for maximizing your learning outcomes.
 This website is found at:

 button to access our classroom web page.
 Here you will find a plethora of information that will greatly facilitate your success in this course.

 Each and every assignment and test has two specific dates: 1) the availability date in which it becomes available for your inspection and response, and 2) the due date, in which it is due for grading, which is the same thing as the expiration date, as it also becomes unavailable for inspection henceforth.
 Most assignments and tests are due on a Sunday by 11:59 pm.

 Late assignments and tests are both unaccepted.
 Make sure that you stay on top of ALL due dates (listed in the Course Schedule).

 I hope that you will enjoy this course this semester, and that you will learn a lot about the Earth too.
-Let’s make the most of it in the 4 short weeks!
+Let’s make the most of it during this spring semester!
 Look forward to meeting everyone online.

 First Week of Class Activities/Schedule

 During your first week of class, you will need to do several things to get started in this course.
 Below is the list of Week #1 class activities:

 1) Read/study the class syllabus and schedule posted on the Canvas class home page and here